Read This Before Your First Forest Bathing Session.

 Why It Happens

-If you’re between 30 and 65, you’re likely juggling careers, relationships, family, aging parents, finances, digital overload, and constant stimulation.
-Your brain has been in “manager mode” for years.
+Most people are likely juggling careers, relationships, family, aging parents, finances, digital overload, and constant stimulation.
+Your brain has been in “manager mode” for years, and your mind has been constantly bombarded by the fast paced, hard stimulus world.

 On my very first official forest therapy training day, I stood in the woods with my instructor and said, “I don’t hear anything special.”